Pudhumai Pithan (1998 film)

 Pudhumai Pithan is a 1998 Indian Tamil-language political satire film directed by S. K. Jeeva.
-The film stars Parthiban whilst Roja, Devayani, Priya Raman, Anandaraj and Ranjith play supporting roles.
-It was released on 20 October 1998.
-The film opened to mixed reviews and was declared hit at the box office.
-It was later dubbed into Telugu as 'Oka Votu'.
-The film was one among 1998 Deepavali releases.
+The film stars Parthiban, Roja, Devayani and Priya Raman, while Anandaraj and Ranjith play key roles.
+It was released on 20 October 1998, during Diwali.
+The film was later dubbed into Telugu as Oka Votu.

 Plot

-Jeeva (Parthiban), a social activist, ends up in a police lock-up.
-Mahesh (Ranjith), a police officer, is surprised to see his best friend Jeeva in this condition and brings him to his home.
-Mahesh lives happily with his wife Aarthi (Devayani) and his daughter (Baby Hemalatha).
+Jeeva, a social activist, ends up in a police lock-up.
+Mahesh, a police officer, is surprised to see his best friend Jeeva in this condition and brings him to his home.
+Mahesh lives happily with his wife Aarthi and his daughter.

 Aarthi and Jeeva were in love in the past.
-Ramadass (Jai Ganesh), Aarthi's father, hated Jeeva and his activism.
-As an honest police officer, Ramadass protected a corrupted politician (Anandaraj) and was beaten by Jeeva's supporters.
+Ramadass, Aarthi's father, hated Jeeva and his activism.
+As an honest police officer, Ramadass protected a corrupted politician and was beaten by Jeeva's supporters.
 Later, Aarthi and Jeeva split up.
 Jeeva clashes with the same politician, his whole family dies due to his orders and Jeeva was sent to a mental hospital.
-Gayathri (Priya Raman), a nurse, helps him to escape from the hospital and then she accommodates him in her house.
-He later fled.
+Gayathri, a nurse, helps him to escape from the hospital and then she accommodates him in her house from where he later fled.

 Now, Jeeva changes his name and is determined to clean up the society.
-He also falls in love with the prostitute Shenbagam (Roja).
+He also falls in love with the prostitute Shenbagam.
 Jeeva as Bharath becomes popular among the poor and subsequently becomes a minister.